lyft/flinkk8soperator/docs/crd.md

       remaining memory is allocated for heap.

     * **nodeSelector** `type:map[string]string`
-      Configuration for the node selectors used for the job manager
+      Configuration for the node selectors used for the job manager.

     * **tolerations** `[]v1.Toleration`
-      Array of [node tolerations](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#toleration-v1-core) for the jobmanager pods
+      Array of [node tolerations](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#toleration-v1-core) for the jobmanager pods.

   * **jarName** `type:string required=true`
     Name of the jar file to be run.
 The application image needs to ensure that the jar file is present at the right location, as the operator uses the Web API to submit jobs.

   * **parallelism** `type:int32 required=true`
-    Job level parallelism for the Flink Job
+    Job level parallelism for the Flink Job.

   * **entryClass** `type:string`
-    Entry point for the Flink job
+    Entry point for the Flink job.

   * **programArgs** `type:string`
-    External configuration parameters to be passed as arguments to the job like input and output sources, etc
+    External configuration parameters to be passed as arguments to the job like input and output sources, etc.

   * **savepointPath** `type:string`
-    If specified, the application state will be restored from this savepoint
+    If specified, the application state will be restored from this savepoint.

   * **savepointDisabled** `type:boolean`
     If specified, during an update, the current application (if existing) is cancelled without taking a savepoint.

   * **allowNonRestoredState** `type:boolean`
-    Skips savepoint operator state that cannot be mapped to the new program version
+    Skips savepoint operator state that cannot be mapped to the new program version.

   * **flinkVersion** `type:string required=true`
     The version of Flink to be managed.
 This version must match the version in the image.

   * **flinkConfig** `type:FlinkConfig`
-    Optional map of flink configuration, which passed on to the deployment as environment variable with `OPERATOR_FLINK_CONFIG`
+    Optional map of flink configuration, which passed on to the deployment as environment variable with `OPERATOR_FLINK_CONFIG`.

   * **deploymentMode** `type:DeploymentMode`
     Indicates the type of deployment that operator should perform if the custom resource is updated.
 Currently two deployment modes, Dual and BlueGreen are supported.